 PLANS FOR THE FUTURE

-In 2016, our major innovation will be the introduction of Musoni systems in Kenya.
+In 2017 Five Talents plans to continue expanding with new Ugandan and Kenyan programmes.
+We will also be exiting the programme in Iringa, Tanzania which has impacted the lives of over 10,000 women.
+We will also continue introduce the Musoni systems to our programmes in Kenya.
 This mobile money technology will enable our members to record their savings and loans much more efficiently and safely.
 It will also mean that we more easily measure our social impact too.
-We are also expanding our work by adding more programmes in Kenya, Uganda and Tanzania, reaching more people in more communities.
 To maintain this momentum, we need your help.

 AN INTERNATIONAL PRESENCE